-In a nutshell, QBO is an all-purpose general ledger accounting program for small businesses.
+In a nutshell, QBO is an all-purpose general ledger accounting system for small businesses.

-What that means is that QBO is powerful and versatile enough to handle the full range of accounting functions most small businesses need.
-This includes basic tasks like bookkeeping, banking, and billing customers to more complex tasks like accounts payable and receivable, inventory management, and financial reporting.
+What this means is that QBO is powerful and versatile enough to handle the full range of accounting functions most small businesses need.
+This includes basic tasks like bookkeeping, banking, and customer billing/invoicing to harder tasks like A/P and A/R, inventory management, and financial reporting.

-Last but not least, QBO comes in three different versions: Simple Start (basic), Essentials (intermediate), and Plus (advanced).
-As a result, you can choose whichever version of QBO best suits your needs, and then upgrade later if you want.
+Last but not least, QBO comes in four different versions: Simple Start, Essentials, Plus, and Advanced.
+As a result, small businesses can choose whichever version of QBO suits their needs right now, then upgrade later if they want.

 To learn more about the QBO lineup, click here: QuickBooks Online.